cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 </ExpansionPanel>

-Of note is that:
+Note:

-* Its **properties** happen to only contain the things it knows at build time.
+* The **properties** of `FaucetSender.tsx` only contain the things it knows at build time.
 * It keeps a **state**, and this state is either updated by the user or will be updated after a fetch.
-* It reuses some default style you can find in `/styles`.
+* It reuses a default style you can find in `/styles`.

 The component is still unused.
-Put it inside `index.tsx` like so:
+Put it inside `index.tsx`:

 ```typescript
 import { FaucetSender } from '../components/FaucetSender'